-- 1. A cost of living adjustment will be made to each employee's pay rate and salary range the first pay period of each fiscal year ("COLA"). - 2.
+- 1. A cost-of-living adjustment will be made to each employee's pay rate and salary range the first pay period of each fiscal year ("COLA"). - 2.
 The COLA will be equal to the annual change in CPI (Consumer Price Index) for All Urban Consumers (CPI-U) according to the Bureau of Labor Statistics, (Series ID: CUUR0400AA0), from December to December of each calendar year.
-This cost-of-living adjustment will be no less than 0% and no more than 6%, regardless of whether the actual change in the CPI is lower or higher than these caps. - 3 For fiscal year 2022-2023 the COLA is already incorporated into Appendix "A" attached hereto and no additional COLA will be made for that fiscal year. - 4.
-For fiscal year 2023-2024 the COLA is already incorporated into Appendix "A" attached hereto and no additional COLA will be made for that fiscal year.
+This cost-of-living adjustment will be no less than 0% and no more than 5%, regardless of whether the actual change in the CPI is lower or higher than these caps. - 3.
+For fiscal year 2024-2025 the COLA is already incorporated into Appendix "A" attached hereto and no additional COLA will be made for that fiscal year.